 Independent third parties completed Alternate Source Reviews for the primary bottom ash pond and landfill sites at Flint Creek Plant.
 The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.

-This review process found alternate sources for groundwater impacts at Flint Creek Plant’s landfill site.
+This review process found alternate sources for groundwater impacts at Flint Creek Plant’s bottom ash pond.
 The plant will continue sampling groundwater at the site to determine any future need for additional monitoring.

-An alternate source for groundwater impacts was not found for the bottom ash pond.
+An alternate source for groundwater impacts was not found for the landfill.

 - Location Restrictions – New